Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Related Work

 \section{Related Work}

-Several approaches have been used to perform path-planning in uniform wind conditions, given some dynamic curvature constraints, namely, vehicle velocity and turning radius.
+Several approaches have been used for path-planning in uniform wind conditions given dynamic curvature constraints, namely, vehicle velocity and turning radius.

 In the absence of wind conditions, the work by \cite{shkel2001} presents an approach for planning time-optimal paths using Dubins Curves, as were first formulated by Dubins in \cite{dubinsPaper}.
-However, instead of having to iterate over all the feasible trajectories (four in the case if the distance between the start and goal position is greater than four times the turning radius of the vehicle), they present a decision table wherein they can predict the types of feasible trajectories based on the start and goal configurations of the UAV.
-Based on the quadrants in which the initial orientation and the final orientation of the UAV, they can reduce the number of candidate trajectories to below four for each block of the decision table.
-This table produces sixteen combinations of possible quadrants, which can be represented in the form $a_{lm}$ where $l$ is the quadrant number of the initial and $m$ is the quadrant number of the final orientation.
-A switching function then chooses a single trajectory from the feasible candidate trajectory in the decision table blocks.
+However, instead of having to iterate over all the feasible trajectories (four in the case where the distance between the start and goal position is relatively large), the authors classify the Dubins set and present a decision table wherein they can identify the optimal path from the set based on the start and goal configurations of the UAV.
+This reduces the number of candidate trajectories to below four for each cell of the decision table.
+This table produces sixteen combinations of possible quadrants, which can be represented in the form $a_{lm}$ where $l$ is the quadrant number of the initial orientation and $m$ is the quadrant number of the final orientation.
+A switching function then chooses a single trajectory from the feasible candidate trajectory in the decision table cells.
 A modified version of the decision table can be found in Table \ref{table:new_matrix} within the methodology section.